 With proper sleep, your body also looks good and in shape.
 With sleep apnea and restlessness as well as unwillingness to fall asleep can lead to weight gain and obesity.
 This can lead to a lot more problems like heart issues, kidney failure, strokes and more.
 If you are anxious about the fact that you will stop breathing if you fall asleep then it will be hard for you to close your eyes and give your body and mind a rest.
 This can be quite harmful for you and your body alike.

 Sleep apnea is not necessarily a fatal disorder but it can be quite uncomfortable to know that you can stop breathing for some time during your sleep and you can’t do anything about it until you know you suffer from it.
-When you notice the symptoms, go to a sleep center MD for diagnosis and treatment.
+When you notice the symptoms, go to a sleep center or diagnosis and treatment.